csomgyula/co/paper.md

 Note that in real contexts, the total service time itself might not accurately measure the total latency.
 For instance, in a client-server situation one has to measure network round trip time (RTT) as well.

-Now, equipped with the above definitions, we can (re)state the problem:

-**3 Theorem: During high loads, total service time and active processing time starts to diverge due to non-zero idle times (with the assumption that requests arrive in an uncoordinated way).**

-Notes:

-* High load simply means that incoming rate is higher then processing rate.
-High load could be just a jitter, or system saturation or exceptional load.
-The reason for high load is not important, unless guarded against it, Coordinated Ommission will tweak statistics whenever load is higher than service speed.
+**(iv) High load** simply means that the incoming rate of requests is higher then their processing rate.
+That is reqests come in faster then they are processed.

+High load could be just a jitter, system saturation or exceptional load.
+The reason for high load is not important in this context, whatever the reason is,  when load is higher than service speed, latencies will start to diverge from processing times.

-* Lets recall that the problem occurs when the latency statistics are calculated over processing times.
-If and when high loads occur, then this kinda calculation will underestimate high latency events.
+Now we can formalize the problem:

+**5 Problem: If incoming request rate is independent from processing rate (ie. in real life), then during high loads benchmark statistics will be tweaked, if measurement does not take into account idle times just processing times.
+In this case it will underestimate latencies.**

+To summarize, Coordinated Omission fires under the following assumptions: (I) real life acts in an uncoordinated way, (II) high load occurs and (III) benchmark statistics counts only processing times but forget about idle times.

+### 3.2 Preliminary experimental results

+An interesting question could be to measure the difference between processing times and real latencies under high load.
+For this reason I'm implementing a small benchmark suite in order to experiment with Coordinated Omission.
+The project is hosted on GitHub along with this paper.

+Currently there are only preliminary results:

+* **It is meaningless to test under extreme loads**.
+When the average incoming rate is higher than the average processing time, requests start queueing, which has bigger impact then Coordinated Omission.
+Also if the load time is higher then the maximum processing time, then high load will not occur, hence Coordinated Omission does not fire.
+Hence a practical load time should be somewhere between the average processing time and the maximum processing time.
+* **The difference between processing time and "real" latency seems to be higher when the load is higher** (ie. when load is near to the average processing time).
+This is probably quite reasonable.
+* On the edge case (ie. load =~ processing time) I've seen 3-4x difference under steady loads and even higher ones for Poisson loads.
+However this is not science, just preliminary results...

+3 A correction scheme
+--

+There are situations when Coordinated Omission could be avoided, for instance by an external, async load generator [3].
+However for now we focus on correction rather than avoidance.
+The latter is a more ambitious goal, however the former might be still useful in some situations (such as legacy benchmarking systems, where rewriting the code is not a viable option).
+In this paper we are going after a nonintrusive technique which does not require the rewriting of the original benchmarking code.

-Probably the sample also shows how to correct the problem in general:
+Probably the previous problem analysis also shows how to correct the problem in general:

 Instead of just using processing times, we must take into account idle times as well.
 More specifically we must determine when invidual requests arrived, finished and then the difference between the two will yield the total service time.
-In greenfield benchmark development this might be easy to implement the above scenario.
+In greenfield benchmark development it might be easy to implement this scenario.
 We just have to track the life cycle of each idividual requests, that is record the arrival time and the finishing time.
-However the situation might be different with existing code.
+However the situation might be different with legacy code.
 Recording of the above events might require the modification of the original software.
 This is where the following correction scheme could help:

-###3.3 The correction scheme
+### 3.1 Assumptions

 The correction scheme takes the following assumptions:

-**4 Assumption: The following statistics must be known**:
+**6 Assumption: The following statistics must be known**:

 **(i) Request arrival rate** (not necessarily in advance).

 **(ii) Processing times** (which is a natural requirement, since the benchmarking code should record this statistic).

-**5 Assumption: Request processing discipline is**
+**7 Assumption: Request processing discipline is**

 **(i) single tasking**